IwatsukaYura/IwatsukaYura/README.md

 ## 🚀 About Me | 自己紹介

-I'm a passionate **Computer Science student** from Nagoya, Japan, dedicated to building innovative solutions and exploring the intersection of technology and creativity.
+I'm a passionate **Full Stack Web Engineer** live in Tokyo, Japan, dedicated to building innovative solutions and exploring the intersection of technology and creativity.

 ```javascript
 const yura = {